 In 1984 I went through a drug and alcohol program run by Trinity Baptist Church in Jacksonville, Florida.
 It was free and lasted 90 days.
 Afterwards, I stayed at their rescue mission; in its old location at 901 Bay Street.

-Dr. Bob Gray was the pastor at Trinity Baptist church.
-His music director and associate pastor was Lenny Willinger, who also taught at the college.
-Brother Willinger’s mother sold her expensive home up north, bought the building at 901 Bay Street, and turned it into a Rescue Mission in 1962.
+Dr. Bob Gray was the pastor at Trinity Baptist Church.
+Lenny Willinger, who also taught at the college, was his music director and associate pastor.
+Brother Willinger's mother sold her expensive home up north, bought the building at 901 Bay Street, and turned it into a Rescue Mission in 1962.
 She lived in a small two-room apartment on-site.

 (Note: Dr. Gray was charged in 2007 with pedophilia.
 The church operated a massive Sunday School bus program.
 He was guilty of sexually molesting many of the children under their care.
 He died before his case went to court.)
 Read more: Accused Pedophile Baptist Preacher Dies